Finding a home

-To qualify for the Housing Register an applicant must have a recognised housing need and have a local connection as defined by the Allocations Policy (insert link to pdf document Allocations Policy).
+To qualify for the Housing Register an applicant must have a recognised housing need and have a local connection as defined by the Allocations Policy.

-To apply for social housing in the district a housing application can be made via the St Albans Home Choice website.
+An application for social housing in the district can be made via the St Albans Home Choice website.
 Please refer to our guide to how to make a housing application.

 If you need assistance in making a housing application, please contact Customer Services on 01727 819450 for an appointment.
 If you, or a member of your household, is in need of adaptations please also refer to Aids and adaptations.

-Please refer to the below guides, if you intend to make a housing application or if you are experience any difficulties.
+Please refer to the below guides if you intend to make a housing application or if you are experiencing difficulties in making an application.

-If your Council property is too big, there are a range of incentives available to move to a smaller Council or Housing Association property.
-You will still be required to make an application for housing via St Albans Home Choice website.
+You will still be required to make an application for housing via the St Albans Home Choice website.

-My Property has adaptations which are no longer needed
+My social housing property has adaptations which are no longer needed Toggle accordion

 If your Council or Housing Association property has adaptations which you are no longer in need of, there are a range of incentives available to move to an alternative Council or Housing Association property.

 Available properties are advertised on a weekly basis from Friday at 9.00am to Tuesday 12.00pm.
 Each property advert will be clearly labelled as to the size and type of property and who is eligible to place bids.
-A guide is available on how to place bids on the St Albans Home Choice website.
+A guide on how to place bids for properties is available below.

-Due to the shortage of social housing in the district, you may find it quicker to arrange a mutual exchange to move to a different property to meet your needs.
+Due to the shortage of social housing in the district, you may find it quicker to arrange a mutual exchange to move to a different property that meets your needs.
 This process involves two or more tenants swapping their homes.
 This could be within the district or anywhere in the country.

-Due to the shortage of social housing in the district, people looking for suitable housing in the district should consider renting accommodation in the private sector.
+Due to the shortage of social housing in the district, people looking for housing should consider renting accommodation in the private sector.

 You may want to consider saving with the St Albans Credit Union.
 After a small period of time you may be able to benefit from a low interest loan to help you with a deposit or first month’s rent.
 Loans are available for many reasons so please contact them with any questions.

-Please see Private Sector Housing-Tenants for further information on renting in the private sector.
+Please see the Private Sector Housing - Tenants webpage which provides advice for those people who are renting in the private sector.